Anarchism: Modern era

 During the French Revolution, partisan groups such as the Enragés and the sans-culottes saw a turning point in the fermentation of anti-state and federalist sentiments.
-The first anarchist currents developed throughout the 19th century as William Godwin espoused philosophical anarchism in England, morally delegitimising the state, Max Stirner's thinking paved the way to individualism and Pierre-Joseph Proudhon's theory of mutualism found fertile soil in France.
+The first anarchist currents developed throughout the 19th century: William Godwin espoused philosophical anarchism in England, morally delegitimising the state, while Max Stirner's thinking paved the way to individualism and Pierre-Joseph Proudhon's theory of mutualism found fertile soil in France.
 By the late 1870s, various anarchist schools of thought had become well-defined and a wave of then-unprecedented globalisation occurred from 1880 to 1914.
 This era of classical anarchism lasted until the end of the Spanish Civil War and is considered the golden age of anarchism.

 Mikhail Bakunin opposed the Marxist aim of dictatorship of the proletariat and allied himself with the federalists in the First International before his expulsion by the Marxists.

 Drawing from mutualism, Mikhail Bakunin founded collectivist anarchism and entered the International Workingmen's Association, a class worker union later known as the First International that formed in 1864 to unite diverse revolutionary currents.
 The International became a significant political force, with Karl Marx being a leading figure and a member of its General Council.
 Bakunin's faction (the Jura Federation) and Proudhon's followers (the mutualists) opposed state socialism, advocating political abstentionism and small property holdings.
 After bitter disputes, the Bakuninists were expelled from the International by the Marxists at the 1872 Hague Congress.
 Anarchists were treated similarly in the Second International, being ultimately expelled in 1896.
 Bakunin predicted that if revolutionaries gained power by Marx's terms, they would end up the new tyrants of workers.
 In response to their expulsion from the First International, anarchists formed the St. Imier International.
 Under the influence of Peter Kropotkin, a Russian philosopher and scientist, anarcho-communism overlapped with collectivism.
 Anarcho-communists, who drew inspiration from the 1871 Paris Commune, advocated for free federation and for the distribution of goods according to one's needs.